GregoryAlbouy/goshrink/cmd/storage/README.md

 ### Upload an image

-It a restricted route, only our worker can access it.
-It need to provide an API key in the request Authorization headers.
+It is a restricted route, only our worker can access it.
+It needs to provide an API key in the request Authorization headers.

+Only one image is stored on the server for one user at a time.
+If a user uploads a new image, it will overwrite the image currently stored if it exists.

 Request: